-Anybody with a half-decent smartphone, be it iPhone or Android, is probably already more than aware of its prowess for capturing off-the-cuff shots.
-But, when used in a considered way, you can also get superb portraits on a smartphone.
+Anybody with a half-decent smartphone, be it iPhone or Android, is likely aware of its facility for capturing great shots off-the-cuff.
+Used in a more considered way, you can also take superb portraits with a smartphone.

 Most modern smartphones have some kind of portrait mode, designed to mimic the effects of shooting with a wide-aperture lens.
 The results from these modes, powered by clever AI and algorithms, have become ever more impressive.
 A lot of smartphones also have full manual modes, which is useful too.
 Most high-end smartphones also include short telephoto lenses, giving you a close approximation to shooting with something like a classic 50mm or 85mm optic.